Knowledge Architecture

 Scan Layer — Key Points

-• • Links comprehension to transformation cycles.
+• • Links understanding to practice and transformation work.

-Improves AI Prompting
+Improves Team + AI Handoffs

 How